 In just a few years my tutor taught me that being a good leader was a combination of dedication, practice and applying one’s own personality.

 Being a great drummer is to be a great leader.

 Like any team, a band is only a strong as its weakest link.
 But to have a particularly bad drummer is to form a very weak foundation for the rest of your colleagues… or musicians.
 Occasionally the “back-bone” of the band demonstrates their flair, but typically they are underpinning their colleagues, making them perform to the best of their potential.

 A band is only as good as their drummer.

 A common mistake of most young and enthusiastic drummers is to play loud and fast.
 The first lesson that I learnt was that a good leader understands rhythm.
 Knowing when not to play, or to just maintain a great groove, is as important as unleashing your best “chops” or showcasing your skills constantly.

 Practice, practice, practice.

 When the pressure is on, you will need to perform flawlessly.
 From a drummer’s perspective, the best way to achieve this is through something called muscle memory.
-The constant repetition of motor movements train our brains to execute such tasks almost sub-consciously.
+The constant repetition of motor movements trains our brains to execute such tasks almost sub-consciously.
 So to play a paradiddle or a double stroke roll comes naturally because you have spent many hours practicing this technique.
 Through constant reading and reciting, a great leader will perform without conscious effort too.
 Critical conversations, public speaking and responding quickly to incidents are second nature to great leaders.
 Maintaining their composure throughout, inspires those around them.